PeterBenc/workspace-tracker/README.md

-[] - first commit and then submit tempo time sheets on command [] - get previous day logs, sync with jira to have the task description [] - everyday before standup, generate report from previous day (days if without description) and add description to events
+[] - first commit and then submit tempo time sheets on command [] - get previous day logs, sync with jira to have the task description [] - everyday before standup, generate report from previous day (days if without description) and add description to events [] - move windows to horizontal workspaces when reducing the number of monitors